TheCulliganMan/cookiecutter-reproducible-data-science/README.md

 ├── AUTHORS.md
 ├── LICENSE
 ├── README.md
-├── bin                <- Your compiled model code can be stored here (not tracked by git) │   ├── build-scripts  <- build scripts for the applications │   └── run-scripts    <- run scripts for the applications ├── config             <- Configuration files, e.g., for doxygen or for your model if needed ├── dockerfiles        <- docker files
+├── bin                <- compiled code
+├── config             <- Configuration files, e.g., for doxygen or for your model if needed ├── dockerfiles        <- docker files
 ├── data